smb-celldevbio/smb-celldevbio.github.io/cdevseminarseries.md

 **Summer, 2026, Cyberspace**

 Join us this summer on Zoom to present your research to the CDEV Community.
-We will host the seminar on the first Monday of the month from May to August (May 4, June 1, July 6, August 3).
+We will host the seminar on the first Monday of the month from May to August (May 4, June 1, July 6).
 The session will consist of two  25-minute presentations, followed by questions.

 This is a great opportunity to hear exciting research and engage with the community, especially if you are unable to attend this year's SMB Annual Meeting in Graz, Austria!